We earn commissions from brands listed on this site, which influences how listings are presented.

 Simple Interest Formula

-To calculate simple interest, you’ll need to know your principal amount, annual interest rate, and the term of your loan.
+To calculate simple interest, you’ll need to know your principal amount, annual interest rate, and loan term.

 Simple Interest Example